druid-io/druid-io.github.io/druid-powered.md

 Druid powers a dashboard used internally to visualize real-time analytics on GumGum's Real Time Bidding platform.
 GumGum runs Druid on Amazon EC2 and can ingest up to 300,000 events per second at peak time.

+## Imply

+Imply uses Druid to power public demos and to power our internal monitoring and metrics.

 ## Jolata

 Jolata leverages Druid as the analytics data store for the realtime network perfomance managment platform.
 Injesting over 35 billion events per day, Jolata calculates a billion metrics every minute to visualize precise network metrics in real-time, and enable operators to quickly drill down and perform root cause analysis.